MCP TypeScript SDK (V2)

 await server.connect(transport);

-Tools let MCP clients ask your server to take actions.
-They are usually the main way that LLMs call into your application.
+Tools let clients invoke actions on your server — they are usually the main way LLMs call into your application (see Tools in the MCP overview).

 server.registerTool(